mzytnicki/SmallRnaPipe/README.md

 ## Why are we doing this pipeline ?

-This pipeline use some programms which aren't use by any other pipeline which analyses Small Rnas.
-The existing pipelines analyses only microRNAs, a category of smallRNAs, and they don't consider in a satisfactory way the sequences aligning in a multiple way on the genome.
+This pipeline uses some programms which aren't use by any other pipeline which analyse smallRnas.
+The existing pipelines analyse only microRNAs, a category of smallRNAs, and they don't consider in a satisfactory way the sequences aligning in a multiple way on the genome.
 These programms ([srnaMapper]( https://github.com/mzytnicki/srnaMapper) and [mmquant](https://bitbucket.org/mzytnicki/multi-mapping-counter/src/master/)) make that this pipeline is very useful for the reproductibily of the analyses of smallRnas.

 ## Arguments